sergiky/HackNotes/OWASP TOP 10 and web vulnerabilities/GraphQL Introspection, Mutations e IDORs/GraphQL Introspection, Mutations e IDORs.md

 And we are going to execute the query here, if you go to the bible [hacktricks](https://book.hacktricks.xyz/network-services-pentesting/pentesting-web/graphql) you can see this query that is used to **discover schema information**

-Introspection is the capacity of describe the content of their own schema

 ````bash
 query={__schema{types{name,fields{name}}}}
 ````